spicyoil/batch-rename-change-copy-by-rules/README.md

-# batch rename/modify context/copy files/dirs byrules
+# batch rename/modify context/copy files/dirs by rules
 #
 #Be careful I only test them in Python2
 #All scripts only works on current directory